AdrianArtacho/salta_emotouch/README.md

 ## METAPLOTS

-Running this script will generate different plots.
+Running the `METAPLOTS.py` script will generate different plots.